 Which card is right for you?

-If a balance transfer is important to you, Citi’s 18 month offer with a 3% balance transfer fee is clearly superior to the Chase Freedom Unlimited’s offer that lasts just 15 months and has an above average 5% balance transfer fee.
+If a balance transfer is important to you, both cards have a 3% balance transfer fee.
+But Citi’s 18 month 0% offer on balance transfers is clearly superior to the Chase Freedom Unlimited’s offer of 15 months.

 Finally, the Chase Freedom Unlimited has one interesting advantage for some cardholders.
 Points are earned in Chase’s Ultimate Rewards program and cardholders can transfer their rewards from their Freedom Unlimited account to a Sapphire Preferred or Ink Plus account, where those rewards can be transferred to airline miles and hotel points or redeemed for travel reservations at a rate of 1.25 cents per point.